bassosimone/ooni-cloud-builds/README.md

 The GitHub action indicates the tag you want to check-out and build.

 After the build, the action will sign binaries, etc.

+This repository needs the following secrets:

+- `GPG_KEY_BASE64`: base64 encoded GPG key used to sign;

+- `PERSONAL_ACCESS_TOKEN`: GitHub personal access token
+with `repo` scope to clone private repos.